Buy tickets for the SGCNZ Wellington Regional UOSWSF 2018!

 We are extremely grateful to the Ministry of Youth Development for increasing our grant!
 In the name of Shakespeare Globe Centre New Zealand and all its participants and alumni we would like to say: thank you!

 Any queries about this, please contact Dawn Sanders, email@example.com M: 027 283 6016 P: 04 384 1300

 Summer Shakespeare Smash!

-SGCNZ Alumnus Peter Hambleton (SG IAF 2002) has convinced the critics with his production of this year’s Wellington Summer Shakespeare All’s Well That Ends Well.
+SGCNZ Alumnus Peter Hambleton (SG IAF 2002) has convinced the critics with his production of the 2017 Wellington Summer Shakespeare All’s Well That Ends Well.

-Ewen Coleman’s review in the Dominion Post highly praises the accomplished director/actor as well as the whole cast of the production.
+Ewen Coleman’s review in the Dominion Post highly praised the accomplished director/actor as well as the whole cast of the production.

 “The choice of play for this year’s Summer Shakespeare is one of the Bard’s more challenging ones.
 All’s Well That Ends Well is often regarded as a dark comedy.